Viva La Dirt League

-Viva La Dirt League (VLDL) is a sketch comedy troupe on YouTube and independent production company out of New Zealand.
+Viva La Dirt League (VLDL) is a sketch comedy troupe on YouTube and independent production company from New Zealand.
 The founding members and business owners are Rowan Bettjeman, Alan Morrison and Adam King.

-Core cast members include Ben van Lier, (actor and head writer), Britt Scott Clark, Ellie Harwood, Hamish Parkinson, Rhiannon McCall, Byron Coll, Phoenix Cross and Brynley Stent.
+Core cast members include Ben van Lier (actor and head writer), Britt Scott Clark, Ellie Harwood, Hamish Parkinson, Rhiannon McCall, Byron Coll, Phoenix Cross and Brynley Stent, as well as Robert Hartley for their D&D related content.

-The extended cast includes Madeleine Adams, David Correos, Alison Quigan, John Leigh, Theo Shakes, Milo Bloggs and Charisse Uy.
+The extended cast includes Madeleine Adams, David Correos, Alison Quigan, John Leigh, Theo Shakes, Milo Cawthorne and Charisse Uy.

-As of June 2025, their main YouTube channel has 7.15 million subscribers and 4.93 billion views and their D&D channel has 450 thousand subscribers and 72.3 million views.
+As of May 2026, their main YouTube channel has 7.49 million subscribers and 5.71 billion views and their D&D channel has 476 thousand subscribers and 85.1 million views.

 Background

 Before forming VLDL, Bettjeman and Morrison's short Beached was selected for showing at the New Zealand International Film Festival in 2010.
 Bettjeman and Morrison present a weekly news media online clip show "Media Ocre Awards" for the WatchMe.co.nz.
 The group went full-time in 2017.

 The group's sketches have been nominated for Streamy Awards.
 Fans of the group include English actor Andrew Koji.
 The group is represented by Creative Artists Agency.